El-Partu/php-fundamentals/README.md

 }
 ```

-- 3. `Final method`: this is type of method which can not be overriding by the `subclasses or derived classes`.
+- - `Final method`: this is type of method which can not be overriding by the `subclasses or derived classes`.
 A real life example is children inheriting chromosomes from their parents, this chromosomes are permanent and nothing can be done about it.
     Example

     ```
        class Base {
            final public function display() {
                echo "This is a final method.";
            }
        }
     ```

-- 4. `Abtstract Method`: This is a method that is defined in an `abstract class` and need to implemented in the `derived class` .
+- - `Abtstract Method`: This is a method that is defined in an `abstract class` and need to implemented in the `derived class` .
 That is any class that inherit from the derived class.
 Abstract method starts with the `abstract` keyword with the method name and parenthesis.

 ```
 class Abstract{
-   abstract public function $readText();
+   abstract public function readText();
 }
 ```